Getting a Shell

 Although we've got a root shell, this doesn't mean we have full control over a fully functional C200 yet.

-By adding init=/bin/sh
+By adding init=/bin/sh into

 bootargs, we actually skipped a lot of initialization process of the embedded Linux system.
-No script is executed and places like /proc
+No script is executed and places like /proc,

-... that are populated during init process don't have anything in them either.
+/dev ... that are populated during init process don't have anything in them either.

 This poses a huge problem for us, as many critical commands and functions that can help for information gathering[*] actually collect information from these directories.

-manually to ask the kernel to populate /proc
+can issue mount -t proc none /proc manually to ask the kernel to populate /proc for

 us.

-is populated, commands like ps
+After /proc is populated, commands like ps and netstat work

 properly.
-However they still won't give much useful information because again, no init process is executed if we use init=/bin/sh
+However they still won't give much useful information because again, no init process is executed if we use init=/bin/sh technique

 to get a shell.